Disrupting the Map: Strategies for Funding Cultural Sovereignty in the Global South

 Can you give an example of bias in funding that shapes decisions and a solution that can happen instantly?

 What is legible to funders?
 That’s a bias we need to address.
-We need to fund experimentation, fund things that aren’t like the things your organization has funded, challenge yourselves to be open for experimentation and newness and funding forward.
-Work on having more dialogue with artists, organizations and communities instead of just producing one thing.
+We need to fund experimentation, fund things that aren’t like the things your organization has funded, challenge yourselves to be open to experimentation and newness, and funding forward.
+Work on having more dialogue with artists, organizations, and communities instead of just producing one thing.
 Do more sight visits, talk to more people.
-Recognize social practice is now a practice of art.
-We need funding for infrastructure, such as covid tests for artists.
-We need to think of ethnicity not as an essentialist identity or something that is set but a process that is continually unfolding and changing.
+Recognize that social practice is now a practice of art.
+We need funding for infrastructure, such as COVID tests for artists.
+We need to think of ethnicity not as an essentialist identity or something that is set, but a process that is continually unfolding and changing.

 Grantmakers in the Arts GIA